Ride a horse in a regional park

 Te Rau Pūriri Regional Park

-- Horses are not permitted on the beach.
+- Horses are not allowed on the beach.

-- Closed between 1 July and 30 September due to ground conditions and farming operations.
+- Closed from 1 July to 30 September due to ground conditions and farming operations.

-- During calving season, riders must watch out for and stay away from cows with young calves.
+- During calving season, riders must stay away from cows with young calves.

 Read more about